python-websockets/websockets/docs/howto/faq.rst

 websockets sends pings at 20 seconds intervals to keep the connection open.

-In closes the connection if it doesn't get a pong within 20 seconds.
+It closes the connection if it doesn't get a pong within 20 seconds.

 You can adjust this behavior with ``ping_interval`` and ``ping_timeout``.